amitch2019/Search-Engine-Implementation/README.md

 ## Access to Code

-- The source code for this project is not publicly available at the moment.
+- The source code for this project is **not publicly available at the moment**.
-- However, it can be shared with potential recruiters or interested persons upon request.
+- However, it **can be shared with interested persons upon request**.
 - Please contact me directly to request access to the code.

 ## Sample Output